Will You Innovate or React?

 - Eventually, our society will again get busy, disrupting the kind of time available on Sunday mornings during the stay-at-home directives to digest our virtual worship.

-  As you ponder how your congregation will re-open, spend at least as much time creating your strategy for:
+As you ponder how your congregation will react and re-open, spend at least as much time creating your strategy for:

 - Reaching members who cannot return to face-to-face worship,

 - Continuing to reach the community that is hungry for the gospel in ways in which they will find it, and

 - Providing digital content that your members and friends can engage outside of our time in the building together.

 Don’t just react.
 Innovate.

 Because of what we have experienced in our communities and our faith communities during this pandemic, now is the time to innovate.
 Some things we did as part of our faith lives together will not—and should not—resume simply because “we always do it that way”.
 We are a church that believes in death and resurrection.
 We have opportunity for new life in ministry.
 If given the opportunity, I believe new and needed ministries will rise in the place of what needs to be ended.